anna roik

 Our first exerimental trials of coral microbiome tranplantation have been published with Microbiome Journal.
 Watch the Video Abstract to learn about our study!

-The study was part of our German-Thai collaborative research projects.
-We are also proud to present the Thai-language version of our video abstract! 🇹🇭
+The experiments were conducted as part of our ongoing German-Thai collaborative research projects.
+We are also proud to present the Thai-language version of our video abstract!

 Mysterious coral (reef) associated fungi